DavideDaniel/timeSheet/README.md

 #### Updates
 ---
+* Vacation and holiday buckets added
+*
-* Import hours from OA report of week via the extension
+* Importing hours from OA report of week via the extension - now based on consensus around billable hours
-* Enable & disable options
+* Import button now enables auto calculation of military times as well

 #### To Use
 * Once installed and enabled, just create an Oracle timesheet, load up a template and instead of filling in the `Start` & `Stop` fields, fill in the `Hrs` you got from OpenAir.
+* To import hours from OA
+  - Open up your week's timesheet & go to the report for that week
+  - Navigate to your Oracle time sheet on another tab, then open the extension popup and click import

 #### Installation
 ---